 Finn’s appointment was effective Feb.
 13, 2018.

-DENVER — Friday, Feb.
-12, 2016 — Gov. John Hickenlooper today announced several Boards and Commissions appointments to the Strategic Action Planning Group on Aging and the Board of Trustees at Metropolitan State University of Denver.
+DENVER — Thursday, Feb.
+15, 2018 — Gov. John Hickenlooper today announced Boards and Commissions appointments to the 5th Judicial District Nominating Commission and the Physical Therapy Board.